Yudhishthirsh/Twitter_Tweets---Hashtag_Scraper/README.md

          cd .\Twitter\

-4) After reaching LinkedlnProfileUrlScraper directory run below command to create the Python path over all the directories and files in the project.
+4) After reaching Twitter  directory run below command to create the Python path over all the directories and files in the project.

    a) Command for Windows OS: